pinkdragon1000/Word-Cloud/README.md

 * A Word Cloud made with a couple Python packages.
 * I used a Virtual Machine (VMware) to install packages and run Jupyter Notebook.
 Since I have a Windows computer I do not have Linux directly on my computer.

-## Simple Word Cloud of the Adventures of Sherlock Holmes
+## Word Cloud of the Adventures of Sherlock Holmes
 By Sir Arthur Conan Doyle

 We can first analyze the frequencies of words using by creating a simple program in Python to count the number of each word.
 This is shown in the file: [Click Here](https://github.com/sitarobinson/Word-Cloud/blob/master/The%20Adventures%20of%20Sherlock%20Holmes%20Frequency%20Counter.ipynb)